sw1562776/milky-addon/README.md

 - PullUp
   - Automatically takes off from the ground and climbs to your target altitude.
 - PitStop
-  - Lands automatically for a quick restock before you head back out.
+  - Quick restock before you head back out.

 ### Candidate feature
 - RightClickBlock